techslateramu/examples-docker/docker-compose/orangehr-appplication/README.md

 ***
 ### **5. List the running containers.**

-docker ps command to list the running containers, as we can see both SonarQube and postgreSQL containers are running.
+docker ps command to list the running containers, as we can see both OrangeHRM and Mysql  containers are running.

 **`docker ps`**